JiradaWi/sarmsui/README.md

 - Register software page is available but nothing change from hardware edit page.
 If you want to see... >> https://jiradawi.github.io/sarmsui/registersoftware.html

 ## Import page: import.html >> https://jiradawi.github.io/sarmsui/import.html
 - Make a example file a little bigger.
-At first, I though it was an error warning.
+At first, I though it was an error or some kind of warning.
 T T

-There are a lot more page that I've done but those pages have no interesting design idea.
-You can explore them.

 *************************************************************
 # Modification